Uranian Phalanstery

-The Uranian Phalanstery and the associated First New York Gnostic Lyceum Temple are artist collectives in New York City.
-The Uranian Phalanstery was established in 1974 in the Lower East Side of Manhattan by Richard Tyler and his wife, Dorothea Baer.
+The Uranian Phalanstery is an artist collective in New York City associated with the First New York Gnostic Lyceum Temple.
+The husband-and-wife team of Richard Oviet Tyler and his wife, Dorothea Baer established the Uranian Phalanstery in 1974, with beginnings even earlier, on the Lower East Side of Manhattan.
+It later moved to different buildings on the Upper West Side.
 For over thirty years, it has served as a stimulating, art-filled oasis for many gnostic artists.
-Due to the severe physical deterioration of the building, the Phalanstery was relocated to the Upper West Side in 2010.
-The Uranian Phalanstery regularly hosts community events, exhibitions and performances.
+Due to the severe physical deterioration of the building, the Phalanstery sold the property and moved into a brownstone in the Sugar Hill area.
+Dorothea died in 2012.
+The Uranian Phalanstery regularly hosts community events under the guidance of Medi Matin showcasing exhibitions and performances.